What is job burnout ? Know its symptoms and how to deal with it

 Three symptoms:

-- Feeling mentally distanced or cynical about one’s job
+2. Feeling mentally distanced or cynical about one’s job.

 These manifest in the following physical, mental and behavioural signs:

 Seek immediate help if you recognize these symptoms.
-Consult your family doctor.
+The first step is to consult your family doctor.
 They can recommend dietary and lifestyle changes that can help you cope, or refer you to more help like counseling or therapy.
-Check if there are supports in your workplace.
-Smart companies invest in wellness programs for employees because they know that burnout can take a chunk out of productivity.
-Talk to your HR for options or approach newcomer serving organizations to access the right kind of service.
-Consider taking a vacation to rest and assess your situation.
+Also check if there are supports in your workplace.
+Smart companies invest in wellness programs for employees because they know that burnout can lessen productivity.
+Talk to your HR for options or approach newcomer serving organizations to get the right kind of service.

 Managing stress

 Stress is a normal part of life.
-It only becomes bad for you if you don’t deal with it the right way.
+It only becomes bad if you don’t deal with it the right way.
 Here are few tips to manage stress:

-- Prioritize self-care – Don’t feel guilty when you take care of yourself.
+1. Prioritize self-care – Don’t feel guilty when you take care of yourself.
 You will become more effective when you take care of your needs first.
-Have reasonable working hours, take breaks and unplug after a day’s work.
+Have reasonable working hours, take breaks, and unplug after a day’s work.
 Take time to relax and pursue sports or recreation on weekends.
 Eat well, exercise, meditate.
 Do things that make you healthy and happy.
-You deserve it.
+You deserve it!

-- Focus on the cause – Figure out where the stress is coming from and work on minimizing it.
+2. Take care of the cause – Figure out where the stress is coming from and work on minimizing it.
 Check if it is self-imposed or if it’s due to ineffective systems in the workplace (or a combination of both).
 For example, if you are struggling with too much work, it may be because you don’t know how to say no, don’t prioritize well, or fail to delegate tasks.
-On the other hand, poor communication/feedback systems in the workplace could also be the culprit.
+On the other hand, poor communication/feedback systems in the workplace can also make it hard for you.
 Talk to your boss or HR to help figure out ways to make work more efficient and less stressful.

-- Take regular vacations – Vacations are essential for physical and emotional health.
+3. Take regular vacations – Vacations are essential for physical and emotional health.
 Sometimes a change in scenery is all we need to be refreshed and energized.
 You don’t even have to go far or spend a lot of money to have a good vacation.
 There are so many awesome places in Manitoba you can explore.
-Try camping with your family and make happy and lasting memories with them (don’t forget to physically distance and sanitize).
+Try camping with your family and make happy memories with them.

-- Seek professional help – You don’t need to be burnt out to seek a professional.
+4. Seek professional help – You don’t need to be burnt out to seek professional help.
 Counselling and therapy can help you adopt better habits that can build your resilience.
 Check out the services of Aurora Family Therapy or ask for a referral from your family doctor or immigrant-serving organizations nearest you.

-- Cultivate a life outside of work – There is more to life than work!
+5. Cultivate a life outside of work – There is so much more to life than work!
 Strive to become a well-rounded individual by having varied interests and hobbies.
-Many say that volunteering is the best-kept secret to maintaining mental health.
-Helping others, connecting with the community and generally doing worthwhile activities are the best antidotes to stress and anxiety.
+For example, many people say that volunteering is the best-kept secret to maintaining mental health.
+Helping others, connecting with the community, and generally doing worthwhile activities are the best antidotes to stress and anxiety.

 Sources: What is work burnout and how can we avoid it?
 Heather Gillin, Texas A&M University (Texas A&M Today); 10 signs you’re burning out and what to do about it, Lisa M. Gerry, Forbes; What is the difference between stress and burnout?
 Dawkins Brown, FCCA, CA, ACFE, LinkedIn.
 Accessed July 19, 2019.